geo-ant/blog/_posts/2025-06-15-rust-testability-and-non-send-types.md

 }
 ```

-Now, we can write a nice test for `execute_thread`, since it depends
+Now, we can write a nice test for `execute_thread`, since that still depends
 on an interface, rather than a concrete type.
 Isn't this basically just as
 good as testing `spawn_thread`?
 After all, `spawn_tread` only calls
 `execute_thread` with a `SystemAudio` instance, which we want to use in
 production anyways.
 Call me crazy, but I'll argue this is not good enough.

-To my mind, we should treat items under tests as black boxes as much as is
+To my mind, we should treat items under test as black boxes as much as is
 feasible.
 Testing `execute_thread` as a substitute for `spawn_thread` relies
 on the knowledge that `spawn_thread` only calls `execute_thread` in a new
 thread.
 But from a testing point of view, that's an implementation detail we
 shouldn't care about.
 We should instead be interested in making sure that
 `spawn_thread` does the right thing.
 This might seem overly pedantic, but
-imagine someone else editing our `spawn_thread` and sticking some more logic
+imagine someone else[^someone-else] editing our `spawn_thread` and inadvertendly introducing a bug.
-in there.
 I personally would want to have a test for `spawn_thread` that flags if something
 unexpected happens, to catch errors higher up the chain.

-To my mind, this is
-the most important thing.
+For me, that's the most important thing.
 It's not about getting a couple lines more test coverage,
 but it's about testing the behavior of the things that are actually used... at
 _all_ levels of integration[^downstream-tests].
-I'll go one further and will also
+I'll one up myself and also
 claim that putting in the effort to make `spawn_thread` testable leads to a better design.

 # Advanced Dependency Inversion